innoq/anonymous_inmail/README.md

 # Anonymous Inbox

-This allows INNOQ-employees to anonymously send emails to their bosses.
-In essence, this is a very basic web mailer.
+This allows employees to anonymously send emails to their bosses.
+In essence, this is a very basic web mailer (send only).

-## How do we protect from Spam?
+## How to protect from Spam?

 The URI and the basic auth credentials are well-known inside the company, but not published outside.
-We occasionally change the credentials.
+Occasionally change the credentials.

 ## How does it work?